0

 Food businesses have their work cut out for them if they want to stand out in the market.
 This is especially true for new market entrants who face competitors that have long been in the game and have already established a throng of loyal customers.
 The same can be said for struggling businesses just trying to get by in the middle of a pandemic.

 One way to get a head start and bring attention to your restaurant is by partnering with food delivery apps.
-However, doing so comes with risks that may endanger one’s business.
+However, doing so comes with foodpanda’s one’s business.

 It is no secret that restaurants pay handsomely to stay on the catalog of food delivery platforms.
 And with businesses being built around the goal of gaining profit, paying additional costs may not seem like the best thing to do.